Azure/azure-sdk/releases/2021-02/js.md

 ##### Major Fixes in @azure/storage-blob@12.4.1 ([Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-blob/CHANGELOG.md#1241-2021-02-03))

-- Fixed a compile failure due to "Can't resolve 'crypto'" in Angular.
-[Issue #13267](https://github.com/Azure/azure-sdk-for-js/issues/13267).
+- Fixed a compile time failure in resolving the crypto module in Angular projects which got introduced in a previous update.
-- Fixed an issue that the download stream returned by `BlobClient.download` won't release underlying resources unless it's fully consumed.
-[Issue #11850](https://github.com/Azure/azure-sdk-for-js/issues/11850).
+- Fixed an issue where the download stream returned by `BlobClient.download` method would not release underlying resources unless it's fully consumed.

 ##### New Features in @azure/storage-blob@12.5.0-beta.1 ([Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-blob/CHANGELOG.md#1250-beta1-2021-02-09))